Content Security Policy

 Default value

-By default, Nuxt Security will set following value for this header:
+By default, Nuxt Security will set the following value for this header:

 Available values